astridx/meinblog/sik/r/postgres-express-setup-tutorial/index.md

 ---
-title: "Setup PostgreSQL with Sequelize in Express"
+title: 'Setup PostgreSQL with Sequelize in Express'
-description: "A tutorial on how to setup PostgreSQL for Express.js in a Node.js application.
+description: 'A tutorial on how to setup PostgreSQL for Express.js in a Node.js application.
 It comes with the database installation and how to connect it to Express with Sequelize as ORM.
-You can choose to use another ORM, if you want to ..."
+You can choose to use another ORM, if you want to ...'
-date: "2020-04-28T07:50:46+02:00"
+date: '2020-04-28T07:50:46+02:00'
-categories: ["Node"]
+categories: ['Node']
-keywords: ["postgresql express", "postgres express", "postgres sequelize", "postgresql sequelize", "node postgresql", "node postgres"]
+keywords:
+  [
+    'postgresql express',
+    'postgres express',
+    'postgres sequelize',
+    'postgresql sequelize',
+    'node postgresql',
+    'node postgres',
+  ]
-hashtags: ["#100DaysOfCode", "#NodeJs"]
+hashtags: ['#100DaysOfCode', '#NodeJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />

 <LinkCollection
 label="This tutorial is part 4 of 4 in this series." links={[
 {
 prefix: "Part 1:",
 label: "The minimal Node.js with Babel Setup",
 url: "/minimal-node-js-babel-setup/"
 },
 {
 prefix: "Part 2:",
 label: "How to setup Express.js in Node.js",
 url: "/node-js-express-tutorial/"
 },
 {
 prefix: "Part 3:",
 label: "How to create a REST API with Express.js in Node.js",
 url: "/node-express-server-rest-api/"
 }
 ]}
 />

 Eventually every Node.js project running with Express.js as web application will need a database.
 Since most server applications are stateless, in order to scale them horizontally with multiple server instances, there is no way to persist data without another third-party (e.g. database).
 That's why it is fine to develop an initial application with sample data, where it is possible to read and write data without a database, but at some point you want to introduce a database to manage the data.
 The database would keep the data persistence across servers or even though one of your servers is not running.